mpleo17/Project/README.md

 <h3>Project2 is about the prediction of possibility of subscription by users.
 A business decision is required to make for conducting telephonic drive only for the targeted individuals who have the maximum probability of subscribing to the plan.</h3>
-<ul><li>Classification techiniques involving Logistic Regression, Random Forest Classifier and Decision Tree Classifier are used to classify individual.
+<ul><li>Classification techiniques involving Logistic Regression, Random Forest Classifier and Decision Tree Classifier are used to classify individuals.
 The evaluation is done using accuracy of classification.</li></ul>

 <h3>Other websites and links:</h3>
 <li>Data Visualization projects of Tableau Public:<a href="https://public.tableau.com/profile/mpleo17" target="_blank">https://public.tableau.com/profile/mpleo17</a></li>